spotlightpa/poor-richard/content/news/2024-09-11-SPLLEGISFALL24.md

 The expanded consumer protections are opposed by utility companies’ main lobby, the Energy Association of Pennsylvania, which argues the bills will give more leverage to customers who are behind on payments and lead to increased costs for all consumers.
 According to data from the Public Utility Commission — which regulates hundreds of providers across the state — gas and electric utilities <a href="https://www.spotlightpa.org/news/2024/01/pennsylvania-gas-electric-utility-shutoffs-protections-reauthorization-bill/">wrote off $187 million due to nonpayment in 2022</a>, out of a total of $11.2 billion they billed residential customers for services.

+“It is our strong preference that the House and Senate reach a reasonable compromise and reauthorize the law rather than require the affected parties to go through another lengthy, difficult process at the PUC,” Terrance Fitzpatrick, president of the Energy Association of Pennsylvania, told Spotlight PA in an email.

 Absent action, the law will expire on Dec.
-31. If that happens, the Public Utility Commission will have to step in and develop new rules to regulate shut-offs while protections — such as the ban on winter utility disconnections — would go away.
+31. If that happens, the Public Utility Commission will have to step in and develop new rules to regulate shut-offs.
+However, the commission has already <a href="https://www.pacodeandbulletin.gov/Display/pacode?file=/secure/pacode/data/052/chapter56/subchapEtoc.html&amp;d=reduce">adopted</a> some existing protections — such as the ban on winter utility disconnections — into its regulations, utility advocates say, and they will remain in force.

-“It is our strong preference that the House and Senate reach a reasonable compromise and reauthorize the law rather than require the affected parties to go through another lengthy, difficult process at the PUC,” Terrance Fitzpatrick, president of the Energy Association of Pennsylvania, told Spotlight PA in an email.

 <h2 id="spl-heading-3">Proposals target hospital staffing, transparency</h2>